 Svindersvik’s lush garden was also designed in accordance with the prevailing fashion of symmetry.
 The trunks of the oldest apple trees are now knotty and hollow, but the trees still bear fruit every year.
 Every summer garden balsam and Turk’s cap lilies bloom in profusion, as does the red Svindersvik rose, with its virtually red and white checked flowers.

-Svindersvik is open for public tours saturday and sunday between 4th June and 26th June.
-Between 3rd July and 4th September only on sundays.
-Tours at 12 am, 1 pm and 2 pm.
+Svindersvik is open for public tours on sundays (june 3d to september 9th) at 12 am, 1 pm and 2 pm.
 Language: Swedish.

 Address: Svindersviksvägen 15